-System Initializing - this code indicates that the system is performing self-checks and charging the brake system to fire in the case of an accident.
+System Initializing - this code indicates that the system is performing self-checks and energizing the brake system to activate in the case of an accident.
 This condition should clear within 15 seconds after the Main Power Switch is turned on.